AwwCookies/AwwRC/README.md

 Start the server: `python2 main.py`

 Connect with a client: `telnet 127.0.0.1 5050`
+NOTE: telnet will not work on windows. use putty with unix line endings enabled

 ### Channel Flags
 - n: No outside messages allowed